Transferable Graphical MARL for Real-Time Estimation in Dynamic Wireless Networks: Experimental Results

 \subsection{Numerical Results}

-We now proceed to discuss the simulation results.
-First, we present the performance of our proposed algorithms alongside baseline methods on both synthetic and real networks.
-Subsequently, we delve into insights regarding transferability.
-Lastly, we offer a sensitivity analysis of the number of recurrent rounds.
+We now present the simulation results.
+First, we compare the performance of our algorithms with baselines on synthetic and real networks.
+Next, we examine transferability.
+Finally, we conduct a sensitivity analysis on the number of recurrent rounds.